Lilypads/AI-Line-Follower/README.md

 # AI bot with ROS

-## Work Inspiration

-This project involves the development of an AI line following robot with ROS.
+This repository provides a ROS (Robot Operating System) based framework for development and testing of neural network implementations with a line following robot.
+The line following robot can be realised as either a simulation or as a physical robot.

 ## Prerequisites